 What Do I Do After Kneading My Pizza Dough?

 The tricky part of pizza dough is you want it to rise for a good length of time to form all those lovely air bubbles and take on a good structure but then you need to make separate pizzas for everyone without knocking all the air out.

-The key to this is to ball the kneaded dough and leave it to rise in their own pizza dough sizes i.e. make each dough ball enough for one pizza.
+The key to this is to ball the kneaded dough and leave it to rise in their own pizza dough sizes i.e. make each dough ball enough for one pizza (separate the dough using a dough scraper).
 Place the dough balls in a tray or bowl.
 Cover the bowl or tray with a lid or plastic wrap.
 Then place the tray in a suitable place at room temperature for the dough proof and rise.

 Do You Knead Pizza Dough After It Rises?

 This stage is a little tricky because you want to shape each ball into a pizza shape without knocking all the air out of the dough.
 This needs a much lighter touch than kneading.

 Take one dough ball gently out of your tray and place it in a bowl of flour.
 Cover with flour and then place gently onto your work surface.
 There are a few different ways to shape the dough from here but the simplest method is to place three fingers from each hand together into the middle of the dough ball and press the middle of the ball down.
 Be careful to leave an edge to the shape.

 Then you can either try to spin the dough or use the hand slap method.
 Spinning the dough makes the middle stretch and the pizza takes shape.
 The hand slap method involves picking up the dough and rotating it round as you gently through it into the palm of your other hand.

 Both methods stretch the dough in the middle and the pizza takes shape.
 The hand slap method is easier to do.